OpenZeppelin/nile-rs/README.md

 6. Declare the contract.

     If this command fails with an unexpected error, you are probably using the wrong version of starknet-devnet and/or the compiler.
-We will work on improving the errors feedback in the future.
+We will work on improving the error feedback in the future.

     ```
     nile-rs declare test_HelloStarknet -d 0